braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon2.png %})](https://learning.braze.com/sdk-integration-basics){: style="float:right;width:120px;border:0;" class="noimgborder"}Getting started: Integration overview

-> This article is a good place to start if you're just beginning with Braze and trying to get an onboarding overview.
-Links from this article connect to essential Braze topics.
+> As a technical resource, you'll empower your team by integrating Braze into your tech stack.
+This article provides a basic overview of the onboarding process.

 ![A venn diagram of four circles - discovery, integrate, quality assurance and maintain - centered around "time to value."][27]{: style="max-width:55%;float:right;margin-left:15px;"}

-As a technical resource, you'll empower your team by integrating Braze into your tech stack.

 Onboarding is broadly split up into four steps:
 * [Discovery and planning](#discovery): Work with your team to align on scope, plan a structure for data and campaigns, and create an appropriate workspace structure.